5.4 Young people's participation in policy-making

 Many local authorities have local youth commissioners (Jugendbeauftragte) who are usually members of the local council.
 Their job is to represent the concerns voiced by young people and local child and youth work organisations to the local council.
 The local youth commissioners guide the participation of young people and are thus an important point of contact between young people and local politics.
 One example of this is Bavaria: Since 2002, almost all regions of Bavaria have appointed youth commissioners to look after the concerns of local children and young people.

-Below are examples of now-complete participation processes and how the outcomes were used at federal level.
+Below are examples of now-complete participation processes or events and how the outcomes were used at federal level.

-- youpaN (2017-2019), implemented by the youboX project of the German education foundation (Stiftung Bildung)
+- youpaN (since 2017), implemented by the German education foundation (Stiftung Bildung)